-The first "AIPE Plant Engineer of the Year Award" was made to John J Novotny of Orlando Florida in 1963.
+John J. Novotny of Orlando, Florida received the first "AIPE Plant Engineer of the Year Award" in 1963.

-In 1966, the AIPE's strong image to the plant engineering field became evident when the Industrial Relations committee received a grant from the United Nations to cover the cost of preparing a thesis for its technical division.
-This thesis was commissioned to help developing nations prepare a program of plant engineering and to describe how a graduate engineer should be trained in plant engineering.
+In 1966, the AIPE's strong influence in the plant engineering field became evident when the Industrial Relations committee received a grant from the United Nations to cover the cost of preparing a thesis for its technical division.
+The purpose of this thesis was to help developing nations prepare a program of plant engineering and to describe how a graduate engineer should be trained in plant engineering.

 Robert F. Curran of Providence, RI was the recipient of the first "Mr. Pollution Control Award" in 1967.

-AIPE applied for and was admitted as a Full Member of the Engineers Joint Council in 1967.
+AIPE became a full member of the Engineers Joint Council in 1967.

-The New England Region has been running annual regional Plant Engineers Conferences since 1969.
-The first conference was held in May 1969 at Hotel America in Hartford, Connecticut under the chairmanship of Ray Bennettson.
+The New England Region has held annual regional Plant Engineers Conferences since 1969.
+The first conference was in May 1969 at Hotel America in Hartford, Connecticut under the chairmanship of Ray Bennettson.

 A program to certify Plant Engineers as a Certified Plant Engineer (CPE) was instituted in November 1975.
-At the end of the first year of the program 400 plant engineers were certified, where there were 1200 plant engineers carrying the CPE designation after their names.
+At the end of the first year of the program 400 plant engineers were certified.

-In June 1980 AIPE Headquarters moved to 3975 Erie Avenue, in Cincinnati.
+In June 1980 AIPE Headquarters moved to 3975 Erie Avenue, Cincinnati.

 Strategic Long-Range Planning (SLRP) was started in June 1981 to enhance the effectiveness and image of AIPE as a strong and valuable contemporary engineering association.
 New ideas and a multitude of programs were conceived to give more value for the dues dollar to the plant engineer.
 Increased emphasis was placed on recruitment of new members.

 The AIPE President Club Award was instituted in 1981 for AIPE promotion.
-Gulab G. Hira of the Boston Chapter won this award for the first two (2) years in succession.
+Gulab G. Hira of the Boston Chapter won this award twice in the first two years.

-The New England Region of the AIPE comprised of six (6) states, Massachusetts, Connecticut, Rhode Island, Maine, New Hampshire and Vermont, with a total of 17 Chapters, plus one (1) Student Chapter at Massachusetts Maritime Academy.
+The New England Region of the AIPE was comprised of six states; Massachusetts, Connecticut, Rhode Island, Maine, New Hampshire, and Vermont; with a total of seventeen chapters, plus one Student Chapter at Massachusetts Maritime Academy.
 Total New England Region membership ran into 1,200.

-As of May 1988, the North American geographic area was divided into 9 regions; eight in the United States, and one (1) International.
-There were a total of 141 active chapters, with an additional group called "Members-at-Large," who were not attached to any chapter.
-The current count with all classes of membership in the AIPE climbed to 8,000 members.
+As of May 1988, the North American geographic area was divided into nine regions; eight in the United States, and one International.
+There were 141 total active chapters, with an additional group called "Members-at-Large," who were not attached to any chapter.
+The current count with all classes of membership in the AIPE has climbed to 8,000 members.

 In 1954 the American Institute of Plant Engineers (AIPE) was incorporated by Richard Morris, Sig Simonson, and Theodore Ramond as a national organization to unify the assortment of plant engineer clubs.
 In 1995 AIPE changed its name to the Association for Facilities Engineering (AFE), in order to welcome in members and like-minded professionals from all buildings and facilities worldwide.

-We have come a long way since that historic day of May 14, 1915, when it all began with a dinner hosted by Harry Dennison at the City Club in Boston, and our first tour aboard the the USS Constitution at the Charlestown Naval Shipyard in Boston, Massachusetts.
+AFE has come a long way since that historic day of May 14, 1915, when Harry Dennison hosted a dinner at the City Club in Boston and the club completed its first tour aboard the USS Constitution at the Charlestown Naval Shipyard in Boston, Massachusetts.